Frequently Asked Questions

 "Are there any cases that you may not be able to review?"

-My expertise may not be able to cover medical negligence deaths, such as deaths in hospitals, care settings or in state detention.
-These types of cases should already be closely scrutinsed via the coronial inquest process (and I can assist with this process) - but it is unlikely I would be able to conduct a complete case review, especially if the cause of death was considered to be natural causes.
+My expertise may not be able to cover medical negligence deaths, such as deaths in hospitals, care settings, in state detention or transport-related deaths such as Road Traffic Collisions or Air Disasters.
+These types of cases should already be closely scrutinsed via the coronial inquest or public inquiry process (and I can assist with this process) - but it is unlikely I would be able to conduct a complete case review as specialist expert input would also be required.

 In addition, I may not be able to review cases where I have a conflict of interest.
 For example, given my history with Cheshire Police it would be inappropriate for me to review any cases where there had been Cheshire Police involvement.
 This way I can ensure I keep any potential cognitive bias to a minimum.